Homosexuality in American football: Players coming out

-In February 2014, Sam publicly came out as gay after his college career had ended, and became the first publicly gay player drafted in the NFL when he was selected in the seventh round of the 2014 draft.
+In February 2014, Sam publicly came out as gay after his college career had ended, and he became the first publicly gay player drafted in the NFL when he was selected in the seventh round of the 2014 draft.
 Six months later, Chip Sarafin came out as gay, becoming the first active Division I player to come out as gay.
-The following season another Division I offensive lineman, Mason Darrow of Princeton, also came out as gay publicly.
-In August 2015, Sam became the first publicly gay player to play in a Canadian Football League (CFL) regular season game.
+The following season, in 2015, another Division I offensive lineman, Mason Darrow of Princeton University, also came out as gay publicly.

 In 2017, Scott Frantz publicly came out as gay, joining My-King Johnson as two of the first openly gay players in the NCAA Division I Football Bowl Subdivision.
 Later that same year, Frantz became the first openly gay college football player to play in a game for an NCAA Division I Football Bowl Subdivision school.

 In 2018, Bradley Kim of the Air Force Academy came out as gay, thus becoming the first openly gay football player to play for any military academy in the United States; open homosexuality was forbidden in the U.S. Armed Forces until 2012.

 In August 2019, free agent Ryan Russell came out publicly as bisexual in an essay he penned for ESPN.

 In June 2021, Raiders defensive end Carl Nassib came out as gay via Instagram.
-He announced a $100,000 donation to the Trevor Project as part of the post.
+He announced a $100,000 donation to The Trevor Project as part of the post.
 Nassib was entering his sixth NFL season and the second year of his three-year contract with the Las Vegas Raiders.
-He became the first openly gay player to play in an NFL regular-season game.
+He became the first openly gay player to play in an NFL game on September 13, 2021.
+He later became the first openly gay player in an NFL playoff game on January 15, 2022.